 Cipher Mining Inc. ("Cipher" or the "Company") is an emerging technology company that develops and operates industrial scale bitcoin mining data centers.
 The Company operates or jointly operates four bitcoin mining data centers in Texas including one wholly-owned data center and three partially-owned data centers that were acquired through investments in joint ventures.
 Bitcoin mining is the Company's principal revenue generating business activity.
 The Company began deployment of capacity in the first quarter of 2022, with mining operations beginning at the partially-owned Alborz facility in February 2022 (the "Alborz Facility").
 In August 2022, installation of the last mining rigs delivered to the Alborz Facility was completed.
 In October 2022, installation at the partially-owned Bear facility (the "Bear Facility") and the partially-owned Chief facility (the "Chief Facility") was also completed.
-In November 2022, the Company began bitcoin mining operations at the wholly-owned Odessa facility (the "Odessa Facility") and is continuing to expand those operations.
+In November 2022, the Company began bitcoin mining operations at the wholly-owned Odessa facility (the "Odessa Facility").
+In September 2023, the Company finalized the buildout of the operations at the Odessa Facility.

 Cipher Mining Technologies Inc. ("CMTI") was established on January 7, 2021, in Delaware, by Bitfury Top HoldCo B.V. and its subsidiaries ("Bitfury Top HoldCo" and, with its subsidiaries, the "Bitfury Group").
-Bitfury Top HoldCo (together with Bitfury Holding B.V., a subsidiary of Bitfury Top HoldCo, and referred to herein as "Bitfury Holding") beneficially owned approximately 80.6% of the Company's common stock, \$0.001 par value per share ("Common Stock"), as of June 30, 2023, with sole voting and sole dispositive power over those shares and, as a result, Bitfury Top HoldCo has control of the Company as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 810, Consolidation ("ASC 810").
-As of August 4, 2023, pursuant to that certain Lock-up Agreement, dated as of August 26, 2021, by and between GWAC and Bitfury Top HoldCo, 129,017,513 of Bitfury Top HoldCo's shares of the Company's Common Stock remain subject to lock-up which, subject to any potential modifications under the waiver agreement with Bitfury Top HoldCo entered into on April 8, 2022, is expected to expire on August 27, 2023.
+Bitfury Top HoldCo (together with Bitfury Holding B.V., a subsidiary of Bitfury Top HoldCo, and referred to herein as "Bitfury Holding") beneficially owned approximately 79.3% of the Company's common stock, \$0.001 par value per share ("Common Stock"), as of September 30, 2023, with sole voting and sole dispositive power over those shares and, as a result, Bitfury Top HoldCo has control of the Company as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 810, Consolidation ("ASC 810").
+The previously reported Lock-up Agreement, dated as of August 26, 2021, by and between Good Works Acquisition Corp. ("GWAC") and Bitfury Top HoldCo, expired on August 27, 2023.